Red Barron: Georgia Tech

 Barron was a prominent halfback for John Heisman and Bill Alexander's Georgia Tech Golden Tornado football teams of the Georgia Institute of Technology from 1918 to 1922.
 Former Tech fullback Sam Murray, who played as a substitute for later Tech back Doug Wycoff, was asked about a certain strong runner in the 1930s, "He's good.
 But if I were playing again, I would have one wish – never to see bearing down upon me a more fearsome picture of power than Judy Harlan blocking for Red Barron."

 Barron led the 1921 football team in scoring and rushed for 1,459 yards during the season, a school record at the time.
 He also made All-Southern as an outfielder on the baseball team.

 During the Cocking affair, Eugene Talmadge attempted to place Barron in a new position as vice president of his alma mater; the move was widely criticized by Georgia Tech alumni, and Barron subsequently declined to accept the position.

 Professional sports

 Football

 Barron played with a group of all-star collegians representing Coral Gables against Red Grange's traveling Chicago Bears.
 NFL league president Joseph Carr chose Barron for his All-star team of 1925.

 Baseball

 Barron then played baseball professionally with the Boston Braves in 1929.

 High school football

 He later became a high school football coach.
-Barron coached for Monroe A&M from 1924-38 with 66 wins, 48 losses and 9 ties, Dacula High School, Rabun County, and Clayton high schools.
+Barron coached for Monroe A&M from 1924 to 1938 with 66 wins, 48 losses and 9 ties, Dacula High School, Rabun County, and Clayton high schools.